-Disciples for Habitat is made up of our local Disciples for Christ Churches and will be building its 36th house this year.
-As in past years, Crestwood’s fundraising goal represents one-third of the total cost of our Habitat house ($14,000 of $42,000).
+Disciples for Habitat is made up of our local Disciples for Christ Churches.
+As in past years, Crestwood’s fundraising goal represents one-third of the total cost of our Habitat house ($20,667 of $62,000).

 Since 1991, Crestwood has been assisting Kentucky Refugee Ministries (KRM) with refugee resettlement.
 KRM has offices in Lexington and Louisville.
 Refugees have fled their homes due to fear for their lives because of political, religious or ethnic violence.

 Crestwood has welcomed families from Azerbaijan and Armenia, Croatia, Kosovo, Russia, Iraq and, most recently, Bhutan.
 Resettlement involves providing furnishings and setting up an apartment for a new home, greeting them at the airport, providing transportation for a myriad of appointments in the first couple of months, assisting with finding employment, assisting with tutoring English, sharing experiences and supporting the family as they adjust to a new way of life in Lexington.